-Embroidery is a traditional sewing craft that involves decorative stitching by hand or machine.
-This art requires different types of thread, depending on a few factors, including what type of fabric is used, what stitch or embroidery technique is performed, and what kind of needle is required.
-Although embroidery and other needlework are traditionally done by hand, in recent years, sewing machines have been developed that can complete complicated embroidery patterns using software.
-There are seven common types of hand embroidery thread.
+Embroidery is a traditional sewing craft that involves decorative stitching in colored thread atop a fabric.
+It is an art form that requires different types of thread depending on a few factors, including what type of fabric is used, what stitch or embroidery technique is being performed, and what kind of needle is required.
+Although embroidery and other needlework are traditionally done by hand, in recent years sewing machines have been developed that can complete complicated embroidery patterns using software programs to design and execute precision stitching.

-Embroidery floss is also called stranded cotton, and is comprised of six strands of thread.
+Many craft supply stores and fabric retailers sell a product known simply as “embroidery floss,” which is usually one of two things: either stranded cotton or matte floss.
+Stranded cotton is usually made of six strands of thread that have been twisted together.
 It is usually slightly shiny.
 Typically made of cotton, this type can also be made of silk or rayon blends.
-Embroidery floss is most often used for cross-stitch crafts, and is easy to divide into single strands.
+It is most often used for cross-stitch crafts, and is easy to divide into single strands.

-Matte embroidery floss is similar, but is made of just five strands of tightly-twisted thread, instead of six.
+Matte embroidery floss is similar, but is made of just five strands of tightly-twisted thread instead of six.
 It gets its name because it is matte instead of glossy or shiny.
-This kind is also sometimes called embroidery cotton.
+This variety is also sometimes called embroidery cotton.

-Perle, or pearl, cotton is an embroidery thread made of non-divisible thread, and a high sheen.
-Unlike other types of floss used, it generally comes in different, numbered weights.
+Perle cotton, sometimes also called pearl cotton, is a thread made of non-divisible strands.
+It typically has a high sheen and is quite dense.
+Its thickness is usually one of its most defining characteristics.
+Unlike other types of floss that are sold by color or thread count, perle threads generally come in different numbered weights.
 The heaviest of these is 3, while 16 is the lightest and finest.
-Perle cotton also comes in weights in between — 5, 8 and 12.
+Other standard weights include 5, 8 and 12.

 Persian yarn can be made of wool or may be synthetic.
-It is comprised of three loosely-twisted strands, as opposed to crewel yarn's two.
-It is most often used in needlepoint.
+It is comprised of three loosely-twisted strands and is most often used in needlepoint.

-Machine embroidery thread is usually synthetic, and made of polyester or rayon.
-Metallic machine embroidery thread is also common.
-Both hand and machine embroidery threads come in a vast variety of colors.
-Dye lots are usually numbered, so crafters can match embroidery floss colors exactly.
+Machine embroidery thread is usually synthetic is most often made of polyester or rayon.
+Metallic thread is also available in many places.
+Both hand and machine varieties come in a vast array of colors.
+Dye lots are usually numbered, so crafters can match colors exactly.